-Chambers 2017 has ranked Smith Pachter McWhorter PLC amongst the Top Tiers Nationwide for Government Contracts and in Virginia for Construction law.
+Chambers USA 2017 has ranked Smith Pachter McWhorter PLC among the Top Tiers Nationwide for Government Contracts and in Virginia for Construction law.

 President Trump Expected To Sign Executive Order Amending “Buy American” and “Hire American” Rules Applicable To Federal Procurements

 Smith Pachter McWhorter PLC congratulates three attorneys who have been selected for inclusion in the 2017 Virginia Super Lawyers® and Rising Stars list for their achievements and expertise in their areas of practice.

 On behalf of Bechtel National, Inc., Smith Pachter McWhorter, prevailed in an $80 million dollar lawsuit brought by Parsons Government Services.